Sud-ana/tcl_scripting/README.md

 - [ ] Introduction to EDA tools : Yosys, Opentimer
   - [x]  Using Yosys to synthesize a module defined in RTL to GLS to generate the synthesis report in .synth.v
     - [x] Hierarchical check and error logging
+  - [ ] OpenTimer tool introduction
-  - [ ] OpenTimer tool to analyse the synthesis report
+    - [ ] Use TCL to convert the synthesis SDC report in synth.v into format[2] for openTimer tool

 ## Breakdown of tasks and creating UNIX function
 First we create a command that will execute the GUI.